kushalk47/ArogyaAI/README.md

+Got it 👍 Thanks for clarifying!
+So this **Arogya AI** project is a **web application** (not just an API backend).

+That means:

+* The deployed version serves **HTML templates** (patient registration, booking, doctor dashboards, etc.).
+* API-style endpoints are still part of the code, but in the **web version they render Jinja2 templates**.
+* Instead of running heavy local models (Whisper, Qwen), you used **Gemini API** for LLM-based tasks in deployment.

+I’ve rewritten the README accordingly 👇

+---

 # Arogya AI – AI-powered Healthcare Platform

-> Hi, I'm Kushal K. This repository contains an AI-powered healthcare platform built with **FastAPI, MongoDB, LangChain, and Generative AI models**.
-The platform provides patient management, appointment scheduling, medical record retrieval, and AI-assisted features such as real-time consultation, health record summarization, and prescription generation.
+> Hi, I'm Kushal K. This repository contains an AI-powered healthcare **web application** built with **FastAPI, MongoDB, and Gemini API integration**.
+It allows patients to register, book appointments, and manage health records, while doctors can log in to view patient data, generate summaries, and assist in consultations.

 ---